tarneaux/tarneo.fr/content/whoami.md

 # whoami

 I started programming with MIT's [Scratch](https://scratch.mit.edu) in primary school at the age of 9.
-Two years later I started programming in Python, which was my go-to programming language for a few years.
+Two years later I switched to Python, which was my go-to programming language for a few years.
 I then started using other languages: HTML and CSS, Arduino C, C itself, Javascript, and Go.
 I write configuration files in Lua wherever I can (NeoVim, AwesomeWM), and I do my scripting with Bash.
 I now use Rust for more complicated projects, mainly because of its great developer experience.

 I am the administrator of [Renn.es](https://renn.es) and every service there runs inside a Docker container.